-An international collaboration of scientists plans to use the Fermilab accelerator complex for a new experiment that would send neutrinos 1,300 kilometers through the Earth from Fermilab in Batavia, Illinois, to the Sanford Underground Research Facility in Lead, South Dakota.
+An international collaboration of scientists plans to use the Fermilab accelerator complex for the Deep Underground Neutrino Experiment, powered by the Long-Baseline Neutrino Facility.
+It would send neutrinos 1,300 kilometers through Earth's crust from Fermilab in Batavia, Illinois, to the Sanford Underground Research Facility in Lead, South Dakota.
 That distance is ideal for discovering subtle differences in neutrino and antineutrino oscillations, perhaps the key to the dominance of matter in our universe.
-For more information visit neutrino.fnal.gov.
+For more information, visit neutrino.fnal.gov.